-Parameters dir - The jeystone directory containing the required information for fixing the state of failed workers on the node before cleaning up.
+Parameters dir - The implementation-specific directory containing the required information for shutting down the file store and removing all its state and all job local temp directories from the node.

+'''

-class toil.fileStore.FileID (fileStoreID, size)
+class toil.fileStores.FileID (fileStoreID, size)

+'''

 A small wrapper around Python's builtin string class.
 It is used to represent a file's ID in the file store, and has a size attribute that is the file's size in bytes.
 This object is returned by importFile and writeGlobalFile.